 Section 2 Territory

 The territory of this Agreement (“Territory”) is comprised of and is limited to the following countries: USA, Canada and South America.
 The Licensee shall make use of the Marks in each and every country in the Territory every year, sufficient to support the registration of the Marks in the countries that comprise the Territory.
+Licensee will not directly or indirectly deliver products bearing the Marks outside of the Territory.

 Section 3 Transfer of License Rights